cardboard-iguana/cardboard-iguana.com/notes/kerberos.md

 * SERVICE PRINCIPAL NAME (SPN): A service identifier.
 On Windows, SPNs associates a particular service instance with a domain account.
 All services must have a domain service account.
 (But it sounds like services might be associated with *multiple* accounts via multiple principal names assigned to multiple running instances?)
 * KDC LONG TERM SECRET KEY (KDC LT KEY): A secret key used to encrypt ticket granting tickets and sign privilege attribute certificates.
 This is the NT hash of the KRBTGT service account.
 * SERVICE LONG TERM SECRET KEY (SERVICE LT KEY): A secret key associated with a particular service.
 Used to encrypt the service portion of a service ticket and sign privilege attribute certificates.
 Held by individual domain service accounts.
 * SESSION KEY: Issued with a ticket to identify a particular user session.
-Services expects *both* a ticket and a session key to be present before acting on a user’s behalf.
+Services expects *both* a ticket and a session key to be present before acting on a user's behalf.
-* PRIVILEGE ATTRIBUTE CERTIFICATE (PAC): A bundle of the user’s identifying information, which is provided along with the tickets.
-Importantly, this contains the user’s username and (on Windows) SID.
+* PRIVILEGE ATTRIBUTE CERTIFICATE (PAC): A bundle of the user's identifying information, which is provided along with the tickets.
+Importantly, this contains the user's username and (on Windows) SID.

-Note that Active Directory bundles the authentication service, ticket granting service, and KDC into a single “domain controller” role.
+Note that Active Directory bundles the authentication service, ticket granting service, and KDC into a single "domain controller" role.
 Non-Windows Kerberos implementations are more likely to separate these roles between different servers.

 ## Authentication Process

-The below steps are cut-and-pasted from Wikipedia’s walk-through, but with language adapted to match the Windows-specific environment Kerberos is most commonly deployed in.
-(A close reading of these steps will also explain why it’s sometimes said that “a hash is as good as a password” for a Window’s domain.)
+The below steps are cut-and-pasted from Wikipedia's walk-through, but with language adapted to match the Windows-specific environment Kerberos is most commonly deployed in.
+(A close reading of these steps will also explain why it's sometimes said that "a hash is as good as a password" for a Window's domain.)

 ### Client Authentication to the KDC (a.k.a.
-“Pre-Authentication”)
+"Pre-Authentication")

-(1) AS-REQ: The client sends the client/user ID + the current timestamp (the timestamp is used to prevent replay attacks) encrypted with the NT hash of the user’s password + a cleartext message of the user ID to the authentication server to request services on behalf of the user.
+(1) AS-REQ: The client sends the client/user ID + the current timestamp (the timestamp is used to prevent replay attacks) encrypted with the NT hash of the user's password + a cleartext message of the user ID to the authentication server to request services on behalf of the user.

 (2) AS-REP: The authentication server checks to see if the client/user ID is in its database and if it can decrypt the timestamp using the NT hash of the password stored there.
 If it can, then the authentication server sends back the following two messages to the client: